The Bm chord on the guitar

 The B chord

-The B chord is not part of the CAGED open-position chords, but there’s a very important reason for it being here.
+The B chord is not part of the CAGED open-position chords, but it’s essential to understand how to build it using the CAGED shapes.

-In the video lesson, we go through it using all CAGED shapes.
-Understand this and you can build all major guitar chords.
+In the video lesson, we explore this chord in all CAGED shapes.
+Mastering this concept will allow you to build all major guitar chords effectively.

 Intermediate Acoustic